And if you liked this post, be sure to check out these popular posts:

 "In someone like George Washington's time [dancing] was seen as something very masculine," said White House historian Matt Costello.
 "To dance and dance well was part of any type of social interaction."

-The Dark Side Of The First President's Life
+The Dark Side Of The President Washington's Storied Life

 Wikimedia CommonsGeorge Washington's legacy is tied to his ownership of slaves.

-Although George Washington facts are often fun and interesting, it's impossible to discuss his life without considering his role as a slave-owner.
+Although the facts about George Washington are often fun and interesting, it's impossible to discuss his life without considering his role as a slave-owner.

 George Washington is often lauded for freeing his slaves upon his death.
 However, the truth is much more complicated.